-CO-CREATOR OF THE NEW YORK TIMES INTERNATIONAL DIGITAL DIVISION; AUTHOR; ACTIVIST
+FOUNDER & CEO, SWAYABLE; CO-CREATOR OF THE NEW YORK TIMES INTERNATIONAL DIGITAL DIVISION; ACTIVIST

-James is a social entrepreneur and managing partner at New Economy Lab, where he leads new experiments at the intersection of advocacy and digital media and advises clients on growing organizations to create meaningful social value.
+James is founder and chief executive of Swayable, a media analytics startup based in California, backed by Y Combinator and Higher Ground Labs.
+Swayable measures how effectively media content changes minds, with clients dramatically increasing the impact of the stories they tell on the world's most important issues.
+He's formerly managing partner at New Economy Lab, where he led new experiments at the intersection of advocacy and digital media and advised clients on growing organizations to create meaningful social value.

 He was previously COO and co-creator of the global digital division of The New York Times, where he worked with designers, journalists, technologists, marketers and others to build the next generation of experiences for hundreds of millions of people who read The New York Times around the world.
 He was also a founding partner at New York-based social change agency Purpose, a strategy consultant at McKinsey, and co-founded the sharing economy organization Peers.org.